ksuviper/finalProjectAStaggenborg/README.md

 pip install -r requirements.txt
 ```

+## Other software requirements
+You will need to install the latest version of Npcap.
+Go here for installation instructions: https://npcap.com

 ## Usage
 Use the following command in a terminal window to initialize the database:
 ```